 Campus Address: SEC 525

-Fall 2019 Office Hours: Mondays, Wednesdays, and Fridays 11 am - 3 pm; email Dr. Forsyth in advance in order to ensure availability or to schedule an appointment outside of office hours.
+Spring 2020 Office Hours: Mondays 12 - 2 pm & Wednesdays 10 am -12 pm; email Dr. Forsyth in advance in order to ensure availability or to schedule an appointment outside of office hours.

 Dr. Forsyth is excited to take students to the Netherlands and Belgium, where he lived for two years and has been back multiple times since.
 A fluent Dutch speaker and former Dutch language teacher, Dr. Forsyth is looking forward to sharing his passion for all things Dutch with his students.